-I can’t say that I watch much television news.
-With the exception of the recent debates between Clinton and Trump, I don’t really remember the last time I physically turned the television on.
-I get most of my news either online or on the radio in the car.
-When I talk with friends about what’s going on in the news, it usually revolves around some sensationalized story that’s light on facts but heavy on opinion and fake or uniformed emotion.
-It’s always been a sore subject of mine when journalists try to sway the viewer with their own opinion — be it subtle suggestions or blatant partisanship.
+I can't say that I watch much television news.
+With the exception of the recent debates between Hillary Clinton and Donald Trump, I don't really remember the last time I physically turned the television on.
+I get most of my news either online or listening to the radio in the car.
+When I talk with friends about what's going on in the news, it usually revolves around some sensationalized story that's light on facts but heavy on opinion and fake or uninformed emotion.
+It's always been a sore subject of mine when journalists try to sway the viewer with their own opinion — be it subtle suggestions or blatant partisanship.

 I've recently had to have the conversation with my kids about how so much of what we call news is really nothing more than scripted stories written by either someone with a political agenda or simply by someone wanting their story to get in front of as many eyes as possible.
 So much of what the masses call journalism is really nothing more than reality TV — written and shot in a deceptive way to get through the endless clutter that viewers are subjected to on a daily basis.